 How to Manually Open and Close a Garage Door

 Like many homeowners, you assume your garage door will open and close on command.
-However, a power outage or a malfunctioning motor can lead to a stuck door.
-You’ll need to know how to open and close your garage door manually when this happens.
+However, a power outage or a malfunctioning garage door motor can lead to a stuck garage door.
+Still, you’ll need to go to work or come home, and knowing how to open and close a garage door manually can limit the interruptions to your daily routine.

 Follow these steps if you can’t open the door when you’re inside your garage: